President Donald Trump wants people to know he’s not happy with the Fed – or its chairman, Jerome “Jay” Powell.

 Trump’s public disapproval is unusual for a sitting president.
 Historically, presidents have generally refrained from commenting on the Fed’s decisions.
 Some, including former Fed Chair Janet Yellen, worry Trump’s comments could damage not only the Fed’s credibility but the nation’s financial stability.

-In a tweet, Ian Shepherdson, chief economist of Pantheon Macroeconomics, put Trump’s public criticism into perspective.
+In October, Ian Shepherdson, chief economist of Pantheon Macroeconomics, put Trump’s previous public criticism into perspective via Twitter.

 “The Fed has no choice but to raise rates in (December), unless the sky really falls in on the stock market,” reads the tweet.
 “If they don’t hike, Powell will be tainted immediately and forever, and the Treasury market will crater.”